 The cost estimation models above can also be expanded to include quantities for the related disciplines like piping, insulation and painting.
 From the wall thickness, pressure and material type, the type of pipe can be determined from engineering standards that are included in the model.
 Temperature and surface area can determine the amount of insulation material and painting.
 The result is that the cost estimator can obtain quantities early on in the project, when only the equipment list is known.
 The user has a lot of freedom creating this type of cost estimation model, so that you are able to incorporate your own design standards in cost models.
 Below you see a storage tank estimate component, sub-structured with pipelines, installation cost and insulation:

-Keeping a project under “control” can be an extremely challenging process.
-Project controllers need to be alert and…
+Managing a project and keeping it under “control” can be an extremely challenging process.
+That’s where project controls…

 Project costs are derived from the required resources needed to complete the objective, which might be anything from…